 One of the potentially most valuable shopping benefits is the free 2-day Shoprunner service at over 100 stores.
 Free shipping can save you money when shopping at Saks Fifth Avenue, eBags, and 1-800-Flowers.

 Nobody will mistake the Blue Cash Preferred as a credit card for travel rewards but its travel protection benefits are competitive with other cashback credit cards.

 You get secondary rental car collision damage waiver protection when declining the rental car agency insurance.

 Blue Cash Preferred® Card from American Express cardholders earn bonus points on more of the common day-to-day purchases including streaming services and transit.
 Therefore, the Blue Cash Preferred continues to be one of the best credit cards for buying groceries.
-As mentioned previously, you earn 6% back on the first $6,000 spent annually.
+As mentioned previously, you earn 6% back on the first $6,000 spent annually on groceries, then 1%.

 Learn more: Cash Back Credit Cards

 - Best No Annual Fee Travel Credit Cards

 - Best Credit Card Reviews 2021

 - The Best Credit Cards to Use For Medical Bills